pepperpepperpepper/grunt-sphinx/README.md

 'sphinx-searchd'
 ```
 Each needs configuration from within the Gruntfile.
 You must specify the path to your sphinx.conf file,
 as well as the path to the pid file for sphinxd.
-It must match the pid file path specified in searchd block
+The pid_file path in the config must match the path
-of your sphinx.conf.
+specified in searchd block of your sphinx.conf.
 Here's my example setup.

 ### Setup